oronymzy/tips/docs/glossry.md

 **octet** {: #octet }
 : count noun
-: [Wikipedia's definition](https://en.wikipedia.org/wiki/Octet_(computing)) is a [unit of digital information](https://en.wikipedia.org/wiki/Units_of_information) in [computing](https://en.wikipedia.org/wiki/Computing) and [telecommunications](https://en.wikipedia.org/wiki/Telecommunications) that consists of eight [bits](https://en.wikipedia.org/wiki/Bit).
-The term is often used when the term [byte](https://en.wikipedia.org/wiki/Byte) might be ambiguous, as the byte has historically been used for storage units of a variety of sizes.
+: [Wikipedia's definition](https://en.wikipedia.org/wiki/Octet_(computing)) is “a [unit of digital information](https://en.wikipedia.org/wiki/Units_of_information) in [computing](https://en.wikipedia.org/wiki/Computing) and [telecommunications](https://en.wikipedia.org/wiki/Telecommunications) that consists of eight [bits](https://en.wikipedia.org/wiki/Bit).
+The term is often used when the term [byte](https://en.wikipedia.org/wiki/Byte) might be ambiguous, as the byte has historically been used for storage units of a variety of sizes.”

 **trailing** {: #trailingdef }
 : adjective